madhavkarri/-CarND-BehavioralCloning-P4/MadhavKarri_CarNDP4_Writeup.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/432/view) Points

-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Consider the rubric points individually and describe how each point has been addressed.

 ---
 ### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Files included with submission to run the simulator in autonomous mode

 Project includes the following files:
 * model.py containing the script to create and train the model